oschrenk/notes/node.md

 	var http = require('http');

 node.js will first try to load a core module named `http`.
-If it can't find a core module with the supplied name node.js will start searching for a directory called `node_modules` in the directory of the current file and will try to load the module from there.
-If the directory doesn't exists it will change into the directory above and re-start the search until it finds the  `node_modules` directory and the module.
+If it can't find a core module with the supplied name node.js will start searching for a directory called `node_modules` starting in the directory of the current file and will try to load the module from there.
+If the directory doesn't exists it will change into the parent directory and re-start the search until it finds the  `node_modules` directory and the module.
 If the root directory is reached node.js will give up and throw a exception.

 ### The event loop ###

 The event loop is the system that JavaScript uses to deal with these incoming request from various parts of the system in a sane manner.
 JavaScript takes a simple approach that makes the process much more understandable but does introduce a few constraints.

 On the server there isn't a user to drive a variety of interactions.
 Instead we have a whole range of reactions to take on many different kinds of events.
-Node takes the approach that all I/O activities should be non-blocking (for reasons we'll explain more later).
+Node takes the approach that all I/O activities should be non-blocking.
 This means that all HTTP requests, database queries, file I/O, etc. do not halt execution until they return, instead they run independantly and then emit an event when the data is available.

 In every day life we are used to having all sorts of internal callbacks for dealing with events, and yet, like JavaScript, we only ever do one thing at once.
 JavaScript uses a single-threaded concept to deal with events.